209 Harrow Road, London, W2 5EH

 In her spare time she enjoys socialising with family and friends and travelling.

 Carlos has worked at the New Elgin Practice as a receptionist.
-At the Grand Union he does much of the scanning of patients letters and is our IT lead.
+At the Grand Union he does much of the document management and is our IT lead.
 Carlos also speaks Spanish.

 Ms Agnieszka Kasprzyk Reception Staff